Germany: Brandenburg election brings relief for ruling SPD – DW – 09/23/2024

 Could the FDP topple the federal government?

-The results in Brandenburg have fueled speculation about whether the FDP will stay with the coalition in Berlin or topple it.
-Cooperating with the Greens in particular is "toxic" for the FDP, grumbled the party's Vice President Wolfgang Kubicki, who has often called for the FDP to leave.
+The results in Brandenburg have fueled speculation whether the FDP will stay with the coalition in Berlin or topple it.
+Cooperating with the Greens in particular is "toxic" for the FDP, grumbled the party's deputy leader, Wolfgang Kubicki, who has often called for the FDP to leave.

 "Going by its current performance, I don't believe this coalition will last until Christmas," he said.